 - 1 tbsp gluten-free flour (yeast-free bread mix)

 - 3 tbsp warm water

-Preheat your oven to 450° F (230° C).
-Prick each loaf in several places with a fork then bake in the preheated oven until golden, about 15 to 20 minutes depending on size and shape.
+- Preheat your oven to 450° F (230° C).
+Prick each loaf in several places with a fork then bake in the preheated oven until light golden, about 15 to 20 minutes depending on size and shape.
+(If the bread is pale, turn on the broiler to help with coloring the last few minutes.)
 The bread will feel hard when tapped but should soften as it cools.

 - Transfer the bread to a rack or towel-lined basket to cool before serving.
 Once cooled completely, it can be stored in the freezer where it will keep for up to a month.